DavidSouther/software_craftsmanship/00_introduction/README.md

 Any craftsman needs a workbench that suits their needs.
 The appendices address several aspects around such a workbench.
 First and foremost, programs are text.
-As such, it is important to use a text editor that facilitates looking at and `seeing' your code.
+As such, it is important to use a text editor that facilitates looking at and `seeing` your code.
 Second is a discussion of the Linux operating system.
-Its open source nature encourages users to take responsibility for their computer, and provides a wealth of tools for programming unavailable (or at least difficult (read, costly) to acquire) on Windows.
+Its open source nature encourages users to take responsibility for their computer, and provides a wealth of tools for programming unavailable (or at least difficult (read: costly) to acquire) on Windows.
 Finally, there is a discussion on computer hardware.
 This is a look at what physically is going on in your program, focusing on the CPU, memory, and some peripherals.
 This is not strictly critical for learning software programming as a craft, but